sayalaruano/DengueDrugRep/README.md

 You can find the code for this part on the Jupyter Notebook [Training_KGNN_models_Pykeen.ipynb][training_script].

-The trained models are available through Zenodo with the following DOI: [10.5281/zenodo.10005226][models_doi].
+The trained models are available through Zenodo with the following DOI: [10.5281/zenodo.10010151][models_doi].

 ## **Evaluation**

-The KGNN models were evaluated: a) intrinsically, within the scope of the knowledge graph and its defined triples, and b) externally, against a ground truth (drugs on clinical trials to treat dengue) to understand their predictive power over real-world information.
+The KGNN models were evaluated: **a)** intrinsically, within the scope of the knowledge graph and its defined triples, and **b)** externally, against a ground truth (drugs on clinical trials to treat dengue) to understand their predictive power over real-world information.

-Before running the evaluation scripts, you should download the trained models from Zenodo and save them in a folder called `Models/`.
+Before running the evaluation scripts, you should download the trained models from [Zenodo][models_doi] and save them in a folder called `Models/`.

 ### **Internal evaluation**